 Are antibiotics useful when I have RSV?

 No, RSV is due to a virus – not a bacteria – so antibiotic therapy is not indicated or helpful.
-There is a short-term drug therapy that is given to some high-risk patients.
-It does not prevent or cure RSV infection, but it minimizes lower respiratory tract involvement, reducing the need for hospitalization in affected patients.
-This immunotherapy may be given to neonates in the intensive care nursery to protect them during RSV season.
+There are some antiviral treatments available to treat RSV infection, but they are usually only needed for high risk patients.
+There are several antiviral drugs which and an immunotherapy treatment.
+These drugs do not prevent or cure RSV infection, but minimize lower respiratory tract involvement, reducing the need for hospitalization in affected patients.
+Immunotherapy may be given to neonates in the intensive care nursery to protect them during RSV season.
 Premature infants can be especially vulnerable to RSV.

 Elsewhere On The Web